This is it! Tony’s drunk again, and so we get a black Iron Man! This isn’t the first time, but it’s certainly the most important and long-lasting one.

 Yeah, it’s just an excuse to put DD in the issue.
 But it’s kinda in-character because you’d expect superheroes to stick together and think the best of each other, given as how they’re so often put in unexplainable, challenging situations.
 And perhaps it makes even more sense for Daredevil, whose secret identity is defense attorney Matt Murdock, to make excuses for drunk Tony.
 (Still, it’s odd that Daredevil doesn’t even consider that something’s wrong with Iron Man.)

-When Iron Man is too incapacitated to fight off an attack on Stark Industries, James Rhodes takes the armor from him.
+When Iron Man is too incapacitated to fight off an attack on Stark Industries by F-list villain Magma, James Rhodes takes the armor from him.
 And finds it’s not so easy to control….

 When Rhodey fends off the attack, Tony acknowledges that he’s too far gone to be Iron Man and tells him to keep it.